Shaunakk09/TaskManager/README.md

 ## Architecture Overview

-EasySLR is a modern web application built with Next.js, TypeScript, and Supabase, designed to provide sign language recognition and learning capabilities.
+EasySLR is a modern web application built with Next.js, TypeScript, and Supabase.
 The application follows a well-structured architecture with clear separation of concerns.

 ### Tech Stack